hishnash/PublishFilePipeline/README.md

-        .pipeline(forType: "css") {                  // Run on all CSS files combining them into a single output file DropCommentsStage(prefix: "//")          // Drop any comments from the CSS file StringReplaceStage()                     // Resolve any urls within the css file that are not absolute FileMergeStage(fileExtension: "css")     // Merge all CSS files into a single file CacheBustStage()                         //  Cache bust the merged result },
+        .pipeline(forType: "css") {                  // Run on all CSS files combining them into a single output file DropCommentsStage(prefix: "//")          // Drop any comments from the CSS file StringReplaceStage()                     // Resolve any urls within the css file that are not absolute FileMergeStage("/static/merged.css")     // Merge all CSS files into a single file CacheBustStage()                         //  Cache bust the merged result },
         .pipeline(